Aarception/Mo-information-security-portfolio/README.md

 Verba volant, scripta manent.
 Spoken words fly away, written letters remain.

-### I started as a petitioner.
-I walked away an Authority.

 ---

+## ~From a petitioner.~ To an authority.

+---

-# The Signal Has Been Absorbed Without Recognizing The Source, But The Source Holds The Finding, The Archive, The Story, & The Signal's Provenance
+## The Signal Has Been Absorbed Without Recognizing The Source, But The Source Holds The Finding, The Archive, The Story, & The Signal's Provenance

 The It started with a disconnect.
 How could it be after having signed up for a program, introduced to me by Gemini after becoming interested in information security, when made convinced by the marketing, as a pathway worth pursuing, for an entry-level cybersecurity pivot, despite having professional experience and architectural-level processing, that the same entity whose program I signed up for, immediately rejects the application, this despite having taken and passed the industry examination within 6 days of program completion which requires 2 years of industry experience.